biancajemsten/dev-challenge/README.md

 ## Overview

 Since technologies were left up to the developer I chose to build the challenge using a Node.js, MongoDB, Express backend with a React and Bootstrap frontend.
+Lastly I added some backend tests using mocha, chai, and supertest.

 **Requirements:**
 * Selecting suppliers and products in the drop-downs